-On behalf of the Board of Directors, we are pleased to present our annual report for the financial year ended 31 December 2023 ("FY2023").
+On behalf of the Board of Directors, we are pleased to present our annual report for the financial year ended 31 December 2024 ("FY2024").

-FY2023 remained a challenging year for the construction industry despite it being the end of the Covid-19 pandemic, as global economic recovery was curtailed by inflation levels and ongoing geopolitical conflicts.
-Koyo International Limited (the "Company", and together with its subsidiaries, the "Group") strived to overcome both manpower and operational challenges faced by the Group, which were compounded by the liquidation of one of our customers, Tiong Aik Construction Pte.
-Ltd. ("Tiong Aik"), resulting in allowance for expected credit losses of \$3.1 million.
-Notwithstanding of this unforeseen event, the Group recorded a net profit of \$1.5 million for FY2023.
+FY2024 remained a challenging year for the construction industry as global economic recovery was curtailed by inflation levels and ongoing geopolitical conflicts.
+Koyo International Limited (the "Company", and together with its subsidiaries, the "Group") strived to overcome both manpower and operational challenges faced by the Group and recorded a net profit of \$58,000 for FY2024.